TUW-GEO/Equi7Grid/docs/webviewer/layers.md

 # Layer manager

-The layer manager is a core tool of the webviewer allowing to define which and how layers are displayed.
-In addition you can remove and add new tilings to the webviewer.
+The layer manager is a core tool of the webviewer allowing defining which and how layers are displayed.
+In addition, you can add new or remove tilings to the webviewer.

 The following image shows the default view of the layer manager panel.
-By clicking on the checkbox next to each layer, you can display it on the map:
+By toggling checkbox next to each layer, you control its display on the map:

 ![layers_start](images/layers_start.png)

-You can interact with the layer by clicking on the tiles to display the tilename.
+On the map, you can now interact with the layer by clicking on the tiles to display the tilename.

 ![layers_click](images/layers_click.png)

-In the layer manager panel, you have layers grouped by Equi7Grid continent and the respective zone and tilings for each continent.
-The ➖ symbol will minimise the group.
+In the layer manager panel, the layers are grouped by Equi7Grid's continents, listing the respective zone and tilings for each continent.
+The ➖ symbol will minimise these groups individually.

 The symbols on the right side of the group manage layer loading and deletion.
-After selecting the tiling ID in the dropdown menu you can either remove the tiling with 🚮 or add it with ➕.
-Note that any non-standard tiling scheme needs to be added via the [tiling creator](./tiling.md).
+After selecting the tiling ID in the dropdown menu on the right, you can either remove the tiling with 🚮, or add it with ➕.
+Note that any non-standard tiling scheme needs to be added via the webviewer's [tiling creator](./tiling.md) tool.

-Under each continent you can find a zone layer representing the projection zone of a Equi7Grid continent.
+For each continent, you can find a dedicated zone layer as a coloured polygon that represents the extent of Equi7Grid continental zone.

 ![zones](images/zones.png)

-Except the zone layers, you can modify the stroke and fill colour of all tiling layers.
+You can modify the stroke and fill colour of all tiling layers (but not for the zone layers).

 ![layer_styling](images/layer_styling.png)

 All items are draggable to change the display order.
-This means you can drag the continent groups to achieve the desired visual overlay
+This can be up and down within each group.
+In other words, you can drag the layers to achieve the desired visual overlay as seen in this example...

 ![layer_order](images/layer_order.png)

-or you can do the same within a continent group and change the order of the zone and tilings.
+...or you can do the same with the continental groups (comprising per continent the zone and tile layers) and change the order of the continents, as here:

 ![layer_continent_order](images/layer_continent_order.png)